Professor Michael L. Blakey.,served as scientific director of the New York African Burial Ground Project at Howard University.

 “For Blumenbach, Caucasians were the ‘Adamic’ race [the original race descended from Adam and Eve] and the other races were degenerates.”

 Polygenesis was the opposite view.
 It argued that the different “races” are different species altogether, different origins.
 And European scientists would argue that this categorization is more scientific because it is not based on the Adamic myth.
 It was their belief at the time that this, polygenesis, was real science.
-But they still thought that creation accounted for all of those different species.
+But they still thought that special creation accounted for all of those different species.

 African American Frederick Douglass argued, eloquently so, that we are one human race.
 Antenor Firmin, the Haitian anthropologist, at the end of the century, argued the same things.
 And Firmin used the metis (mixed race populations) as his example.
 It was assumed by race science that, since Blacks and whites are different species, they cannot reproduce together.
 But the metis represents the fallacy of that argument.
 And it’s amazing.
 Firmin is arguing with the anthropological society of Paris in 1885.
-Slavery has ended and the anthropologists are still trying to argue that Black people and white people are separate species when they know very well, as white mid-colonial men, that the offspring of Black-white crosses – as it would be then – are fertile.
+Slavery has ended and the anthropologists are still trying to argue that Black people and white people are separate species when they know very well, as white mid-colonial men, that the offspring of Black-white crosses – as it was referred to then – are fertile.
 They were selling their offspring.
 So it’s this duplicity.
 Like Thomas Jefferson’s duplicity.
 All throughout, there is duplicity.

-The essence is, however, that science is developing with the idea of objectivity, objectifying the other – making objects out of people – and racial analysis is part of the development of natural science.
+The essence is, however, that science is developing with the idea of objectivity, objectifying the other – making natural objects out of people of color – and racial analysis is part of the development of natural science.
 It will evolve with Darwin, into a more dynamic recapitulation of the same human ranking.
 It is this same ranking of races within white supremacy that we get the idea of biological determinism.
 Biological determinism is the real poison of racism, I believe.
 Even as we have gone from when race was surrogate for genes or DNA, and now DNA is the surrogate for race.
 With biological determinism, the particular ugliness of racism persists.
 It’s the idea that we were born for our right place in society, to be capable or incapable.
 But in fact, all of those differences – in behavior, for example – are actually learned.
 But this biological determinism is the notion that they are not learned and that we are born with them and that it is simply the natural order of things.
 The result is that we are supposed to live with the inequalities of society and accept to not view them as morally reprehensible.

 “It is this same ranking of races within white supremacy that we get the idea of biological determinism.”